 Block: The square part of any leg that can be mortised to receive stretchers for additional support.

 Box stretcher: Wood pieces that connect to the legs near the floor, giving the complete table more structural stability and visual weight.
 A box stretcher encompasses the perimeter of a table.

 Bun foot; Smaller scaled furniture foot, often round, resembling a bun.
-SHOP NOW
+Shop bun feet

 Chamfer: A transitional beveled edge or corner, usually a cut pitched at a 45-degree angle.
 A pleasing feature on an edge.

 Cleats (straight/angled/flattener): Straight/angled cleats are designed to securely attach legs or feet to tables, benches or other furniture.
 Flattener cleats are designed specifically to keep table tops flat, although straight/angled cleats do this, also .
 Legs attach to cleats using an industrial strength fastening system that requires no tools.
 Each cleat comes with wood screws to attach the cleat under the table top, as well as two special bolts for mounting the legs or feet.
 SEE CLEATS HERE